TheThinkingHome/device_sentinel/README.md

 # Device Sentinel

-A Home Assistant custom integration that watches hardware liveness: frozen devices (silent but showing a healthy value), unavailable devices, and low batteries.
+A Home Assistant custom integration that watches hardware liveness: frozen devices (silent but showing a healthy value), unavailable devices, low batteries, and weak radio links.
 It learns each device's own reporting rhythm and sets per-device freeze windows automatically, so it watches everything by default and false-alarms on almost nothing.

-**Status: pre-release backbone (0.1.0).
-Not intended for use.** This version proves the installation path, the config flow, and persistent storage.
-It detects nothing and alerts nothing yet.
+**Status: pre-release (0.2.x, the telemetry recorder).
+Not intended for use.** The current version observes and learns; it detects nothing and alerts nothing yet.
 Detection, problem lists, and notifications arrive in later versions.
+Until this project reaches its public release, the blueprints remain the supported tools.

 Device Sentinel is the integration successor to the Sentinel template blueprints ([Battery Sentinel, Entity Sentinel, Sentinel Notify](https://github.com/TheThinkingHome/Automations)).
-Until this project reaches its public release, the blueprints remain the supported tools.

-## What it will do
+## What it does today

-- Watch every device in the registry by default, with an exclude list for exceptions.
+- Watches every device in the registry by default.
 Non-hardware devices (Sun, Backup, add-ons, frontend plugins) are set aside automatically.
-- Learn each device's reporting rhythm from the event bus and set its freeze window from its own worst normal silence plus a margin.
+- Learns each device's reporting rhythm from the event bus: the worst normal silence per day, kept as a rolling per-device history in persistent storage that survives restarts and updates.
+Restart republishes, reconnect storms, and outages are recognized and excluded, so a device can never teach the system that being broken is normal.
+- Records each device's signal strength (Zigbee linkquality, Wi-Fi RSSI) with rolling daily minima.
+- One-press enable assist: a button that enables the last_seen and signal entities integrations ship disabled, so protocol truth flows without hand-enabling entities one by one.
+Entities a user disabled personally are left alone.
+- Coverage, learning-progress, and classification sensors, plus two diagnostic files written nightly to `/config/device_sentinel/`: the learned-rhythms table (device_telemetry.txt) and the watched-versus-set-aside audit (classification.txt).

+## What is coming

+- Frozen-device detection at device level (any entity's activity vouches for the device), with each device's window set from its own learned rhythm plus a margin.
 No tiers, no hand-guessed windows.
-- Detect frozen devices at device level (any entity's activity vouches for the device), and unavailable, unknown, or missing entities at entity level.
+- Unavailable, unknown, and missing detection at entity level.
-- Track batteries against a threshold, with below-threshold-since carried across restarts.
+- Battery tracking against a threshold, and signal tracking the same way, with below-threshold-since carried across restarts.
-- Keep acknowledgeable problem lists as its own to-do entities, and notify about additions only, with quiet hours and per-device priority.
+- Acknowledgeable problem lists as the integration's own to-do entities, and notifications about additions only, with quiet hours and per-device priority.
+- An exclude list (entity, device, label, area, integration) and tuning knobs, all through the options flow.

 ## Requirements